-A. Departmental Promotion and Tenure Committee (PTC)
+A. Departmental Appointment, Promotion and Tenure Committee (APT)

-The composition, functions, and procedures of the departmental promotion and tenure committee (PTC) as outlined in the Faculty Handbook Section 4.1.5 are the official guidelines for these committees and must be followed in all cases.
+The composition, functions, and procedures of the departmental Appointment, Promotion and Tenure committee (APT) as outlined in the Faculty Handbook Section 4.1.5 are the official guidelines for these committees and must be followed in all cases.
 The Provost and Executive Vice Chancellor shall be responsible for seeking interpretations of any relevant regulations or policies.

-1. Composition of Departmental Promotion and Tenure Committee
+1. Composition of Departmental Appointment, Promotion and Tenure Committee

-The Promotion and Tenure Committee consists of all tenured faculty members, excluding the Department Chair and excluding those who must recuse themselves (see section 4.1.8.8).
+The Appointment, Promotion and Tenure Committee consists of all tenured faculty members, excluding the Department Chair and excluding those who must recuse themselves (see section 4.1.8.8).

-The Department Chair shall schedule all departmental PTC meetings.
+The Department Chair shall schedule all departmental APT meetings.
 While the Department Chair shall be responsible for knowing and sharing both information about procedural matters and information requested by the committee, the Department Chair's role in the committee's deliberations and decision shall be minimal.
-The Department Chair shall not vote on the PTC.
+The Department Chair shall not vote on the APT.

-At its first meeting, the PTC will elect a committee chair from among its members.
+At its first meeting, the APT will elect a committee chair from among its members.
 The committee chair's responsibilities include compiling the votes of the committee members and forwarding the votes and the vote justification letters to both the Department Chair and Dean of the College of Arts and Sciences.

-Tenured faculty members on OCSA or Family and Medical Leave are not required to serve on the PTC while on full paid or unpaid leave (6.2.3.3).
+Tenured faculty members on OCSA or Family and Medical Leave are not required to serve on the APT while on full paid or unpaid leave (6.2.3.3).
 However, they are eligible to serve should they decide to do so.

-2. Functions of Departmental Promotion and Tenure Committees
+2. Functions of Departmental Appointment, Promotion and Tenure Committees

-The departmental promotion and tenure committee (PTC) makes recommendations regarding contract renewal for tenure track faculty, Emeritus status (see section 3.12), graduate faculty status for tenure track and tenured faculty (see 4.5.3 and 4.4.5.1), the granting of permanent tenure, and promotion to tenure track or tenured ranks, either when a request for tenure is made by a faculty member, or at the automatic intervals specified in section 3.8 (inclusive) of the Faculty Handbook.
+The departmental Appointment, Promotion and Tenure committee (APT) makes recommendations regarding contract renewal for tenure track faculty, Emeritus status (see section 3.12), graduate faculty status for tenure track and tenured faculty (see 4.5.3 and 4.4.5.1), the granting of permanent tenure, and promotion to tenure track or tenured ranks, either when a request for tenure is made by a faculty member, or at the automatic intervals specified in section 3.8 (inclusive) of the Faculty Handbook.
 The committee shall make a recommendation to the Departmental Chair, who in turn shall make a recommendation to the Dean of the College of Arts and Sciences, who will send to the Provost and Executive Vice Chancellor both her/his own recommendation and that of the committee and the Department Chair concerning the advisability of conferring promotion and/or tenure.